Ethical and Practical Arguments for Animal Rights

 Share This Article

-Senior Research Fellow at the Max Planck Institute for Comparative Public Law and International Law (Heidelberg).
-She was a visiting scholar at the Harvard Animal Law & Policy Program and the coordinator of the doctoral program Law and Animals at the University of Basel.
+Senior Research Fellow at the Max Planck Institute for Comparative Public Law and International Law.
+She has been a visiting scholar at Harvard and coordinated the Law and Animals doctoral program at the University of Basel.
 She serves on the advisory board of the Cambridge Centre for Animal Rights Law and the editorial board of the Journal of Animal Law, Ethics and One Health.
-Her research focuses on animal law, animal rights, human rights, legal theory, environmental law, climate mainstreaming, and good food governance.